hustcer/setup-nu/README.md

 - run: $'Nu version info:(char nl)'; version
 ```

-**Note**: Before nushell reaches 1.0, each version may change a lot, it is recommend
+**Note**: Before Nushell reaches 1.0, each version may change a lot, it is recommend
 that you use a specified version instead.

 In rare circumstances you might get rate limiting errors, this is because this